pymc-devs/pytensor/doc/library/typed_list.rst

 .. note::

-    This works, but is not well integrated with the rest of Pytensor.
+    This works, but is not well integrated with the rest of PyTensor.
 If speed is important, it is probably better to pad to a dense tensor.

-This is a type that represents a list in Pytensor.
-All elements must have the same Pytensor type.
+This is a type that represents a list in PyTensor.
+All elements must have the same PyTensor type.
 Here is an example:

 >>> import pytensor.typed_list
 >>> tl = pytensor.typed_list.TypedListType(pytensor.tensor.fvector)()